abhimanyd2001/BotOMatic/README.md

+# Instructions
+This project was created using React.
+The ```src``` folder contains the source code that was used to implement this project.

+## Installation
+Ensure that your computer (MAC/LINUX/WINDOWS) has **Node.js** and **NPM** installed.
+Node.js serves as a JavaScript runtime environment, and NPM is the node package manager.

+Then, download or clone the repository.
+Open the command line or terminal, and navigate to the directory where you cloned the repo.
+Once you navigate inside the project directory, ensure that you see a ```package.json``` file.
+Now, run the command ```npm install``` inside your terminal.
+This will install all of the dependencies.

+## Run App
+After completing the above steps, run ```npm start``` in your terminal (same directory where you ran ```npm install```).
+This will start the server on a localhost, and you should be directed to the web application containing Bot-0-Mat!

+In case you need to reset the progress of the bot, simply refresh the webpage.

+## Features
+After starting the server and navigating to the localhost page, you will be greeted by the interface.
+The ;left column contains all of the tasks, along with their times, that you can assign a bot to do.
+After a task has been completed by a bot, the task will highlight in a green color and a bot will not be able to choose that task for completion again.

+To the right of the task list, you will find a list of all bots created.
+This contains their information, namely their name and their type (see below types).

+Below this, is the form where the bot is actually created.
+You can input the name, select the type from the list, and assign the robot to the task.
+As soon as you do this, the time required from the task list will start counting down (in milliseconds).
+Once it reaches 0, the task will highlight in a green color.

+While a bot is working, if you try to re-assign it to another task you will be greeting with an alert that says you must wait until the bot is finished.
+When the bot is finished, to assign the bot to another task you can simply type the name of the bot in the NAME field.
+This will recognize if you want to add a new bot or update an existing one.
+Here, you can also change the type of the bot and then assign it to another task.

+Below the add bot section, there is an add task section.
+This asks you for the task name and the time required for completion.
+Once you add the task, you will see it in the left column in the task list.

+Lastly, there is a leaderboard of all the bots.
+Once you create a bot and assign it to a task, it starts with a score of 0.
+Once it finishes the task, its score increases by the amount of milliseconds the task took.
+Higher bots are higher on the leaderboard.

 # BOT-O-MAT
 Use any language to complete this challenge.
 The implementation is up to you: it can be a command-line application or have a graphical interface.